 Here’s the steps you should take.
 If you can’t get the coil defrosted, Strogen's Service Experts is here to help with air conditioning repair in Rochester upheld by a 100% satisfaction guarantee.*

-Step 1: Switch the Air Conditioning Off and the Blower On
+Step 1: Set the Air Conditioning to Off and the Blower On

-After that, move the fan from “auto” to “on.”
+After that, adjust the fan from “auto” to “on.”
 This produces heated airflow over the crystallized coils to make them melt faster.
 Remember to set the cooling mode to “off” so the air conditioner doesn’t begin a cooling cycle.

 Step 2: Troubleshoot the Issue